Calluna vulgaris [kal-LOO-nuh, vul-GAIR-iss] is the sole species encompassing the Calluna genus.

 You should prune the plants in late fall to early spring underneath old flowers.

-Shear the plant lightly after it blooms to encourage better flowering and lush growth.
+Shear the heather plant lightly to encourage better flowering and lush growth after it blooms.

 Mulch the plants after planting to allow the soil to retain moisture.

-When propagating from seeds, sow them in a shaded part of a greenhouse in February.
+When propagating Calluna vulgaris from seeds, sow them in a shaded part of a greenhouse in February.

 Treat it to cold stratification for 4 to 20 weeks.